How to file a Maryland Workers Compensation claim and the benefits and risks of filing a claim.

 Filing a claim with the Maryland Workers Compensation Commission (MWCC) is often a little more consequential.
 The claim form is relatively easy to understand and fill out, however the injured worker should be careful how they describe the accident, and the date of accident must be accurate.
 When the MWCC claim is filed the adjuster will again have an opportunity to challenge the claim and to do so may be as picky and scrutinize as much as he or she wants.
 Even if the adjuster has previously indicated they are accepting the claim, at this juncture they have a legal right to challenge the claim.

-Does the injured worker have to file the claim or can the adjuster or employer do it?
+Does the injured worker have to file the workers compensation claim or can the adjuster or employer do it?

 Anyone can file a claim with the Maryland Workers Compensation Commission however the injured worker is required to sign and attest to the claims forms accuracy.
 This means that what is placed on the form is considered to be accurate.
 Someone, including the injured worker, who fills out the claim form may not consider all legal ramifications if a fact is left out, or a seemingly innocent misstatement is made.
 For instance, all body parts that were injured must be stated on the form or future treatment may be denied and forever barred under the case.
 One must also consider that the adjuster or employer may not have the injured workers best interest at heart when filing the claim.